Are AI models narrowly creative?

 Since evolution created genetic knowledge from nothing, it can be said to have the same "narrow creativity" as AI.
 The confusion over whether AI "is creative" can be resolved by saying that it is, but only narrowly (like evolution), and that the creativity defining people is universal, not limited to any domain.
 AI creates knowledge in domains it was designed for; AGI can create knowledge in all possible domains, each of which it designs itself.

-#4684·Tyler MillsOP, 20 days ago
+#4684·Tyler MillsOP, about 2 months ago

 Criticized per #4718: AIs are not "narrowly creative"; there is only creativity in the binary, universal sense, per Deutsch.